AkanimohOD19A/portfolio-nu/content/blogs/post-8.md

 author: "AfroLogicInsect"
 image: /images/blog-placeholder.png
 ---

+# Pt2 - Building a Drowsiness Detection Web App from scratch

 Cheers for making it to pt2; You've learnt how to Import datasets, augment that data and label the images, now we set up for real time predictions using the powerful YOLOv5 model and Google Colaboratory.